Persona guide · AAT → ACCA

 I'm AAT-qualified — should I do ACCA next?

-Short answer: Yes, if you want chartered status and the broader career options that come with it.
-AAT MAAT members get 3 ACCA exemptions (BT, MA, FA — the Applied Knowledge papers), starting directly at Applied Skills level.
+Short answer: Yes — if you want chartered status.
+AAT MAAT members get 3 ACCA exemptions (BT, MA, FA), starting directly at Applied Skills level.
 The remaining 10 papers typically take 2.5–3.5 years part-time.
-AAT-to-ACCA is one of the most established progression routes — pass rates for AAT-to-ACCA candidates run comparable to or slightly above graduate-entry candidates, and AAT's practical accounting foundation makes the conceptual jump to Applied Skills less painful than for non-accounting starters.
+AATs practical foundation makes the jump less painful than for non-accounting starters.

 3ACCA exemptions granted to AAT MAAT members